jade-nl/dt.styles/README.md

 A large collection of styles for darktable.
 Set up in a hierarchical way.

+The naming and descriptions are now uniform and the xml format for all the files have been checked and fixed if needed.

-The following individual downloads are available:
+### The following individual downloads are available:

 * dt.agfa.zip
 * dt.fuji.zip